Does man think that We cannot assemble his bones?

 BBC, 18 February 2008

-7) How about those cremated, a ritual widely practiced for millennia by Hindus, Buddhists and Sikhs.
-"Beliefs differ among Christian groups; some, such as Protestants, have no objections, while others, particularly Roman Catholics, generally frown on the practice because they see it conflicting with their belief in the resurrection of the body."
+7) How about the cremated billions, a ritual widely practiced by Hindus, Buddhists and Sikhs since time immemorial.
+"Beliefs differ among Christian groups; some, such as Protestants, have no objections, while others, particularly Roman Catholics, generally frown on the practice because they see it conflicting with their belief in the resurrection of the body.”
 5

 Mentally ill 'suffering neglect'